fcash-js/fcash-wallet-service/installation.md

 npm start
 ```

-### Install BWS from github source
+### Install FWS from github source
-Use the following steps to Install BWS from github source and run it with defaults.
+Use the following steps to Install FWS from github source and run it with defaults.
 ```bash
 git clone https://github.com/fcash-project/fcash-wallet-service.git
 cd fcash-wallet-service